 I didn't know what possessed me to do it—maybe it was the scene where the younger actor kissed the lead actress after a short montage, or maybe I was just lost in the moment.
 I reached out and held Alex's hand.

 She didn't pull away.

 We thanked Lucy for the demonstration and left.
-Alex decided that we didn't need to go to the other theater one town over.
-And, instead of going back to school with the assumption that Jason would be waiting to get his hands on me, we decided it'd be best to go home.
+Alex decided that we didn't need to go to the other theater thaw was one town over.
+Also, instead of going back to school with the assumption that Jason would be waiting for me, we went home.

-When Alex dropped me off, the first thing I did was ask my dad to give me a list of all the movies that were playing at Century Theaters.
-His eyes goggled at me and I just stood there and smiled.
+When I was dropped off, the first thing I did was ask my dad to give me a list of all the movies that were playing at Century Theaters.
+He gaped at me while I stood there and smiled.